 Make Iced Hot Cocoa

-Because we're making a cold version of cocoa, it may take a little more time to dissolve all of the cocoa mix.
+Slowly stir in the remaining cup of milk.
+Because this is a cold version of cocoa, it may take longer to dissolve all of the cocoa mix.
 Take your time and stir the drink until you see no more chunks of powder.
 It's best to add the milk in a slow, steady stream while stirring to avoid clumping.